 Lynne’s gift in building programs of quality and care is undeniable.

 It is in this rich history of passion, integrity, and purpose that ONE was born.
-Lynne set aside the building of programs and focused solely on the building of our youth.
+Lynne took some away time from the building of residential programs and focused solely on the building of our youth.
 She invested her funds and energy to create a space where the diagnosis or struggle was not the focus but the connection from one human to another was.
 A program where kids could walk in, connect and heal without it being their intention.
 A place where ONE can truly alter the course of another.